dbckr/gigachat/Readme.md

 - Twitch IRC sometimes fails to init/connect on startup
 - Ability to quickly open/navigate browser to a stream
 - Reload emotes
-- Click user (or usernames in chat messages) to see their recent messages in channel
+- Handle "ACTION"
-- Temporarily pin a user's most recent 2-3 messages to top of window when they get a lot of mentions over short duration
+- Temporarily pin a user's most recent 2-3 messages to top of window when clicking their name (also add option to do this automatically for users that get a lot of mentions over short duration)
-- Cache json/images in a db file instead of loose files
+- Cache json/images in a db file instead of loose files (also migrate away from using eframe persistence feature to save state)
 - Poll status (Twitch, DGG)
 - Handle Twitch CLEARCHAT, CLEARMSG commands
 - Handle USERNOTICE command